 The objective of the Long Surname DNA Project is to enable Longs to expand and refine their family trees using genetic information to identify the progenitors of the Long families and their geographical origins and migration paths.

-Who’s Doing It!
+Who is Participating?
 Go to our Participants Page.
 Search on the names of counties where your earliest known Long ancestors lived.

-Cost: The regular group rate for a Y-DNA test is: $49 for the 12-marker test, $124 for the 25-marker test, $149 (~ £96.4) for the 37-marker test (recommended), $239 for the 67-marker test and $339 for the 111-marker test.
+How Much Does It Cost?
+The regular group rate for a Y-DNA test is: $49 for the 12-marker test, $124 for the 25-marker test, $149 (~ £96.4) for the 37-marker test (recommended), $239 for the 67-marker test and $339 for the 111-marker test.
 Check with the Group Administrator is see if any specials are in effect.

 Donations are accepted.
 The Long Surname DNA Project is seeking contributions.
 Contributions are used to purchase test kits for Longs that are not interested in family history and/or are unwilling to be tested due to the expense.
 Click here to make a secure donation using a credit card.

 Is This Private and Secure?
 If you or your Long relative wish to remain anonymous, no problem!
 Just sign up as “Anonymous Long” or choose a fictitious name.
 Anonymous participants will be identified by their test kit number.
 Participants, whether anonymous or not, can also elect to keep their haplotype information private.
 See the Security & Privacy page.